BarRaiders/barraiders.github.io/docs/faqs/SuperMacro/avaliable-actions.md

 This action limits the action to either one command (such as {{ctrl}{c}}) or one character.
 The command will be run again and again until the button is pressed again OR until the Loop ends.

 ## Mouse Location
+!!!
+"Long pressing button"

+    **Note:** Long pressing the button on the Stream Deck will copy the current X,Y shown on the key to your Clipboard.
 Consider this more of a helper action, it shows you the current position of your mouse cursor.
 You can use it to determine where you want SuperMacro to move your mouse (Using the {{MOUSEXY}} Mouse Command).